bowmanjd/terminaltalk/slides/slides.md

 <!--

+- While the console might be intimidating, we do appreciate being **consoled** don't we?
-- console and console (v) come from the same root in French, so console (n) is something that alleviates the load (wiktionary)
+- console and console (v) come from the same root in French, in fact console (n) originally meant something that alleviates the load (wiktionary)
 - Here is a console bracket, designed to alleviate the load

 -->